נועה בת מירי

 Plus ça change.

-The most recent meaningful update, and perhaps the only significant update for some time, is that I will return to graduate studies in Fall 2024.
+The most recent meaningful update, and perhaps the only significant update for some time, is that I have returned to graduate studies as of Fall 2024.
 If you haven’t heard from me lately, assume that I am reading, writing, and wrestling with some obscure little thing that has become the linchpin of my consciousness.
 Hopefully an idea, rather than a bear.

-I remain OPEN to part-time teaching opportunities and to substantial editorial projects (developmental editing, manuscripts of 20,000+ words) that are appropriate.
-Former students seeking letters of recommendation or similar should feel free to ask with at least three weeks’ notice.
-My availability will be significantly reduced between mid-June and the end of July.
+I remain open to teaching opportunities, substantial editorial projects (developmental editing, manuscripts of 20,000+ words), and nonprofit work for causes I care deeply for, but given my educational commitments I must be more selective than usual.
+Former students seeking letters of recommendation or similar should feel free to ask with at least ten days’ notice.
+My availability is significantly reduced through the autumn holiday season.

 Plus c’est la même chose…

-A writer and educator, my work has historically focused on applying a framework of semiotic and narrative analysis to questions that relate to interaction between humans and “natural resources.”
+A writer, educator, and nonprofit professional, my work has historically focused on applying a framework of semiotic and narrative analysis to questions that relate to interaction between humans and “natural resources.”
 My strongest and most consistent intellectual interest has been religious land-relationship narrative, with special emphasis on the masoretic (traditional) text of the Torah and selections from the Mishnah, how the laws and legends reflected therein emerge from and differ from pre-Biblical societies in the Ancient Mediterranean and West Asian region, and how Jewish communities interact with and apply these narratives to our own contemporary, traditionally-informed lives.
+More recently, I have put increasing focus on questions related to musicality within the same traditions, as well as thoughts about multilingualism as a religious practice.